Magento ERP Integration Done Right

 Let’s be honest: Magento ERP integrations are no walk in the park.
 Syncing complex ERP data with Magento presents all kinds of challenges.

 But it doesn’t have to be hard.
 With the right architecture for your Magento ERP integration, you can nail that data sync, avoid errors, and build a Magento-ERP-integrated store that’s a real workhorse.
 HINT: That’s what we provide with our managed Magento solution that’s fully integrated to SAP.

-I’ll give you the punchline right now: you do it with a real-time integration between Magento and the ERP.
-In our case, at Corevist, that means a real-time Magento SAP integration—but the principles I’ll talk about here are generic enough that you can apply them to any ERP.
+In this article, I’ll talk about the difficulties of getting ERP integration right—and why a real-time Magento ERP integration is the key to success.
+In our case, at Corevist, that means SAP ERP specifically; but the principles I’ll talk about here are generic enough that you can apply them to any ERP-Magento integration.

 1. Why a Magento ERP integration is essential (scalability & user experience)